 Tax as recorded in a company’s financial statement rarely ever matches the taxes filed in their tax returns.
-This is because each item (company financials and tax return) have different purposes, users, and accounting treatment.
+This is because each item (company financials and tax return) has different purposes, users, and accounting treatment.
 The company’s financials are intended for investors and lenders, and – as such – are made with application and dependability in mind.
 In contrast, the tax return is intended for the government or corresponding tax body, and is made with the purpose of adhering to public tax policy.

-The financial statements will report a tax expense, but the true tax payable comes from the tax return.
+The financial statements report a tax expense, but the true tax payable comes from the tax return.
 The dichotomy in reporting these two items creates differences that need to be reconciled and accounted for.
 These differences are either permanent differences, which never reverse, or temporary differences, which are timing differences that will reverse over time.

 This has been a guide to accounting for income taxes and alignment with corporate strategy.
-To learn more about taxation, check out the following resources:
+To learn more about taxation, check out the following CFI resources: